annasybingco/burger-drops-restaurant-website/README.md

 ### Features

-• A user will be able to create their own account
-• Make personalized customizations to their orders
-• Be able to edit, update, and delete their order items
-• Be able to view the pricing page of their order
-• Be able to toggle through light and dark mode
+A user will be able to create their own account.
+Make personalized customizations to their orders.
+Be able to edit, update, and delete their order items.
+Be able to view the pricing page of their order.
+Be able to toggle through light and dark mode

 ### Tech Stack